 Fantasy and sci-fi then are very much the order of the day – which will be news to no one at this stage (particularly if you’re afflicted with the curse of not being so into these genres).
 As of February 2020, it was reported that Netflix had 41 shows in production in these two genres, while Amazon had 27.

-Netflix has since lost both shows, though has pitched this a positive development by promising more investment into original programming.
+Netflix pitched the loss of Friends and The Office as a positive development by promising more investment into original programming.
 We might note it also invested $500 million to exclusively host Seinfeld for five years from 2021.

 Coming forwards in time a little to Q3 2019, Parrot Analytics classified Stranger Things as the most in-demand show – with 169 more demand than the average show.